-In addition to the standards in the USP Chapter 795 and, Food Drug Cosmetic Act (FDCA) section 503a (21 U.S.C. §353a) the compounding of a CNSP shall meet the following requirements of this article.
+In addition to the standards in the USP Chapter 795, the nonsterile compounding of a CNSP shall meet the following requirements of this section.

-- (a) Nonsterile compounding is performed by or under the direct supervision and control of a licensed pharmacist pursuant to a patient specific prescription, unless otherwise specified in this article. - (b) Repackaging of a conventionally manufactured drug product is not considered compounding if compliant with USP Chapter 1178, Good Repackaging Practices. - (c) Reconstitution of a conventionally manufactured drug product that is not done in accordance with the FDA approved directions is considered compounding. - (d) Notwithstanding subdivision (a), a limited quantity of a CNSP may be prepared and stored in advance of receipt of a patient specific prescription document where, and solely in such quantity, as is necessary to ensure continuity of care of individual patients based on a documented history of prescriptions for those patient populations. - (e) A reasonable quantity of a compounded drug preparation may be furnished to a veterinary office for use by the veterinarian that is sufficient:
+- (a) Nonsterile compounding is performed by or under the supervision of a licensed pharmacist pursuant to a patient specific prescription, unless otherwise specified in this article. - (b) Repackaging of a conventionally manufactured drug product is not considered compounding if compliant with USP Chapter 1178, Good Repackaging Practices. - (c) Reconstitution of a conventionally manufactured drug product that is not done in accordance with the FDA approved directions is considered compounding. - (d) Notwithstanding subdivision (a), a limited quantity of a CNSP may be prepared and stored in advance of receipt of a patient specific prescription document where, and solely in such quantity, as is necessary to ensure continuity of care of individual patients based on a documented history of prescriptions for those patient populations. - (e) A reasonable quantity of a CNSP may be furnished to a veterinary office for use by the veterinarian that is sufficient: - (1) for administration or application to veterinary patients solely in the veterinarian's office; and/or - (2) for furnishing of not more than 7-day supply, as fairly estimated by the prescriber, and documented on the purchase order or other documentation submitted to the pharmacy prior to furnishing. - (f) In addition to prohibitions and requirements for compounding established in federal law, no CNSP shall be prepared that:

-- (1) for administration or application to veterinary patients solely in the veterinarian's office - (2) for furnishing of no‡ more than 7-day supply, or up to no more than 14 days for antibiotics, for an individual patient-as fairly estimated by the prescriber, and documented on the purchase order or other documentation submitted to the pharmacy prior to furnishing for an individual patient. - (f) In addition to prohibitions and requirements for compounding established in federal law, no CNSP shall be prepared that: - (1) Is essentially a copy of one or more commercially available drug products, unless: - (A) the drug product appears in an American Society of Health-System Pharmacists (ASHP) or FDA Drug Shortages Database that are in short supply at the time of compounding and at the time of dispensing, or - (B) the compounding produces a clinically significant difference for the medical need of an identified individual patient, as determined by: - (i) the prescribing practitioner, - (ii) the compounding pharmacist, and - (iii) the dispensing pharmacist(s). - (C) Documentation describing the conditions in (1)(A) & (1)(B) is maintained in a readily retrievable format. - (2) Is made with any component not suitable for use in a CNSP for the intended veterinary population, unless allowable under the Animal Medicinal Drug Use Clarification Action of 1994 (AMDUCA). - (g) Prior to allowing any CNSP to be compounded within a pharmacy, the pharmacist-in-charge shall complete a self-assessment consistent with the requirements established in section 1715. - (h) In addition to the provisions provided in section 1707.2, consultation shall be provided to the patient and/or patient's agent concerning proper use, storage, handling, and disposal of the CNSP and related supplies furnished. - A pharmacist is not required by this subsection to provide oral consultation to an inpatient of a health care facility licensed pursuant to section 1250 of the Health and Safety Code, or to an inmate of an adult correctional facility or a juvenile detention facility, except upon the patient's discharge.
-A pharmacist is not obligated to consult about discharge compounded medications if a health facility licensed pursuant to subdivision (a) or (b) of Health and Safety Code Section 1250

-- has implemented a written policy about discharge compounded medications which that meets the requirements of Business and Professions Code Section 4074. - (i) CNSPs with human whole blood or human whole blood derivatives shall be compounded prepared in compliance with Health and Safety Code section 1602.5.
+- (1) Is essentially a copy of one or more commercially available drug products, unless: - (A) the drug product appears in an American Society of Health-System

+Pharmacists (ASHP) or FDA Drug Shortages Database that are in short supply at the time of compounding and at the time of dispensing, or - (B) the compounding produces a clinically significant difference for the medical need of an identified individual patient, as determined by: - (i) the prescribing practitioner, - (ii) the compounding pharmacist, and - (iii) the dispensing pharmacist(s). - (C) Documentation describing the conditions in (1)(A) or (1)(B) is maintained in a readily retrievable format. - (2) Is made with any component not suitable for use in a CNSP for the intended patient population, unless allowable under the Animal Medicinal Drug Use Clarification Action of 1994 (AMDUCA). - (g) Prior to allowing any nonsterile compounding within a pharmacy, the pharmacist-incharge shall complete a self-assessment consistent with the requirements established in section 1715. - (h) In addition to the provisions provided in section 1707.2, consultation shall be provided to the patient and/or patient's agent concerning proper use, storage, handling, and disposal of the CNSP and related supplies furnished. - (i) CNSPs with human whole blood or human whole blood derivatives shall be prepared in compliance with Health and Safety Code section 1602.5.

 Note: Authority cited: Sections 4005, and 4126.8 of Business and Professions Code.

 Reference: Sections 4005, 4051, 4052, 4076, 4081, 4105, 4126.8, 4169, 4301, 4306.5 and 4332 of the Business and Profession Code, and 21 U.S.C.
 Sections 355 and Part 530.